 In the weeks following the laying of fresh seed, you can also use fertiliser to assist in the rich and healthy growth of your rejuvenated lawn.
 You should use a granular spring/summer fertiliser, as this has high levels of nitrogen and other nutrients like phosphate.
 Granular feeds perform better when the ground is still a little cold and growth is still patchy, so they work very well in spring.

-A good feed with a lawn fertiliser not only makes the grass greener, but it helps the grass to grow thicker, increases its strength and improves the health of the lawn.
+A good feed with a lawn fertiliser not only makes the grass greener.
+It also helps the grass to grow thicker, increases its strength and improves the health of the lawn.
 A well fertilised lawn is much more robust and better equipped to compete with weeds, moss and weather-related stresses.

 If you feed the lawn again 6 weeks after the initial feed, it will remain strong and healthy all summer.

-As the fresh seed takes to the lawn and starts to grow, you will quickly notice the difference in your lawn.
+As the fresh seed takes to the lawn and starts to grow, you will soon notice the difference in your lawn.
 Where there was once thatch, weeds and moss, there will be healthy, rich, green grass.
-Also, as you aerated your lawn to improve drainage and allow nutrients into the soil, the new grass should flourish throughout the summer.
+Also, as you aerated your lawn to improve drainage and allow nutrients into the soil.
+The new grass should flourish throughout the summer.